GiselaK/legislative-news-aggregator/README.md

         User Topics:
             topic_id: uuid
             user_id: uuid

+        #The uuids are nullable so a user can subscribe to all news in their state, everything about a topic (e.g. climate change), or specfically a topic within their state.
+        Email Subscriptions:
+            id: uuid (primary key)
+            state_id: uuid (nullable, foreign key to States)
+            topic_id: uuid (nullable, foreign key to Topics)
+            user_id: uuid (foreign key to Users)

     - Although the News API "everything" endpoint doesn’t support topics/categories directly, implementing a topics dropdown for users would enhance the experience.
 This can be done similarly to states, storing topic-based searches in Redis for reuse, as they are likely to be commonly clicked.